 Baseworks Movement Principles

-The Key Movement Principles were developed empirically by founder, Patrick Oancia based on his personal experience and observation of what allowed for his students to learn better.
+These principles were formulated in the process of formalizing the Baseworks Practice, originally developed by Patrick Oancia based on his personal experience and observation of what allowed for his students to learn better.

 Anyone who has continuously and seriously worked on their body knows that it changes perception.